Passover Sephardic Charoset

 The Jews left Egypt in haste.
 Time is of the essence.
 There is no time to let the bread rise.
 Eating matzoh is a lesson in humility.
 It is flat, brittle and tasteless.
 However, it is the perfect platform for a bittersweet sandwich of horseradish and charoset.

-My favorite seder food came at the end of the ceremony.
+My favorite seder food comes at the end of the ceremony.
 A Mediterranean mix of dried fruits, nuts and spices bound together with a bit of sweet red wine known as charoset.
 Charoset looks a bit like cement and is made to resemble the mortar used by Jewish slaves to build Pharaoh palaces.
-Spread on matzoh with some horseradish it was a delicious, but bittersweet reminder of days gone by.
-A closer look at the recipe ingredients, minus the wine, there is a mighty good power bar in there waiting to happen.
-Please enjoy this version of a Passover Sephardic Charoset.

-PrintSephardic Charoset
+Sephardic Charoset

 Ingredients

-1 cup pitted dates
+- 1 cup pitted dates

-1 apple, peeled, cored, cut into chunks
+- 1 apple peeled, cored, cut into chunks

-½ cup walnuts
+- ½ cup walnuts

-½ cup blanched almonds
+- ½ cup blanched almonds

-1 medium orange, peeled, quartered
+- 1 medium orange peeled, quartered

-2 tablespoons sweet red wine
+- 2 tablespoons sweet red wine

 Instructions